 ACTOR ENTREPRENEUR SPEAKER ATHLETE

 I have lived the life of an elite gymnast experiencing all the joys and trials that come along with it.
 The 26 years spent attempting to master the sport brought me to my pinnacle moment, competing in the 2008 Olympic Games, in which I won a bronze medal.
 Along with an Olympic medal, my accolades include 2 world championship silver medals, 3 world cup medals, 3 U.S. national titles, 3 NCAA national titles, 11 years on the senior national team, and the creation of 2 new gymnastics skills, now called “The Bhavsar” on rings and parallel bars.
 The accolades, however, pale in comparison to the stories along the way.

 The years in the sport taught me that gymnastics, at its highest level, is truly art in motion and that I have been an artist my whole life.
 Retiring from competition only fueled my passion for the arts.
 In 2010, I became an artist with world renown entertainment company Cirque du Soleil.
 As an acrobat, I had the opportunity to take my gymnastics experience and wrap an art form around it.
 Cirque became the perfect blend of gymnastics and theater, and an inspiration to pursue acting.
 I have studied acting at Playhouse West Repertory School in Hollywood under Robert Carnegie and learned a tremendous amount about the craft and life from director Martin Donovan.
 I currently study at LA Acting Studios with Director David Rountree.
 Because of acting, I feel alive as a human being.

 Some define lifestyle as the way a person lives to one’s own ability.
 For me, finding out how many abilities I have and how far they reach is my lifestyle and how I approach each day.
 I rarely sit still, and treat the world like a classroom, so I enjoy all kinds of mental, physical, emotional, and spiritual challenges.
 I try and live my life according to the Japanese philosophy of Kaizen, which is a dedication to never-ending improvement.
-The ideal of working to live rather than living to work resonates with me.
-I believe in abundance and conviction.
-Go get what you want because there is plenty to go around.

 The Junior Years 1990 – 1999: